techlore/go-incognito/Scripts/Section 3/6_ Search Engines.md

 recommend setting it as your default search engine and adding it to your omnibar search on the top of your browser if possible.

+**\- Please note this lesson isn’t covering the ONLY search engines to use—it’s simply giving three
+    commonly-recommended options.
+There are several other great privacy search engines, and more advanced users can make an educated decision on which one they trust most.
+The Techlore channel will cover other search engines more in-depth in the future.

+\- A beautiful thing about searx.me is they allow you to self-host it yourself.
+Underrated feature I failed to bring up.**

 [Queue Outro Promos]

 That’s going to wrap this up, it’s a fairly simple topic and I hope it all made sense.